cultofchaos/sui/README.md

 # ⚡What is this?

-this is a web app for watching movies easily.

-This service works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.
+This is a web app for watching movies easily, works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.

 # 🔥Features